nevermined-io/docs-legacy/docs/architecture/integrations/aave/nft-collateral-agreement.md

 The integration of Aave into Nevermined brings is valuable because:

-- Facilitate for NFT owners to put their assets at work
+- Facilitate for NFT owners to put their assets at work.
+NFT owners can leverage their assets and get liquidity they can use any way they want.
+- Facilitate a new business where users can loan to others and get a fee for that (or the collateral if the borrower doesn't refund to the lender)
 - Bring more usage to Aave protocol
 - Bring more usage to Nevermined